davidmunoz-dev/104intersection/README.md

 # 104intersection

-To code a software to create synthesis images (it may remind you something....), potential intersection points between light rays and scene objects (here cylinders, spheres and cones) must be computed.
+Create synthesis images, potential intersection points between light rays and scene objects (here cylinders, spheres and cones).

 This is exactly what you have to do.